krishnakanththammana/jrvs-cli/README.md

 # jrvs-cli

-jrvs-cli is a tool to help devs get common info, and add/remove tasks
+jrvs-cli is a tool to help devs get common info, and add/remove/list tasks, setup a timer in terminal/cmd

 ### Installation